-The usual track leads in mid-stream past the abovementioned drying area.
-Once clear, the track closes to within 0.1 mile of the west bank and follows parallel to that side about the same distance off.

-At a river crossing between Kilometres 1031.6 and 1034.8 the channel is marked by a port-hand daymark on the east bank, a beacon range with a RAM on the west bank, and by unlighted buoys.
+- 157 The usual track leads in mid-stream past the above-mentioned drying area.
+Once clear, the track closes to within 0.1 mile of the west bank and follows parallel to that side about the same distance off. - At a river crossing between Kilometres 1031.6 and 1034.8 the channel is marked by a port-hand daymark on the east bank, a beacon range with a RAM on the west bank, and by unlighted buoys. - 159 Caution.
+A low-lying partly wooded island at Kilometre 1033.2 is almost surrounded by a drying area. - Donnelly River (65°50'N, 128°51'W) enters Mackenzie River from the east 1 mile upstream of Hardie Island.

-area.

-159 Caution. - A low-lying partly wooded island at Kilometre 1033.2 is almost surrounded by a drying

-160 Donnelly River (65°50'N, 128°51'W) enters Mackenzie River from the east 1 mile upstream of Hardie Island.
 Beavertail Point is on the NE side of the main stream 1.5 miles downstream of Donnelly River.

-Hardie Island (65°50'N, 128°58'W) lies between Kilometres 1036.4 and 1042.9; the navigation channel lies between Hardie Island and the west bank.

-Downbound traffic should report out and upbound traffic should report in at Kilometre 1038.
+- Hardie Island (65°50'N, 128°58'W) lies between Kilometres 1036.4 and 1042.9; the navigation channel lies between Hardie Island and the west bank. - Downbound traffic should report out and upbound traffic should report in at Kilometre 1038.
 The Danger Zone 5 downstream reporting point is abeam Hardie Island.
-The reporting radio facility is MCTS Iqaluit.

-The channel between Hardie Island and Hume Island is marked by unlighted buoys.

-164 Caution. - Between Hardie Island and Hume Island, the channel is subject to change due to silting and scouring and aids to navigation may be relocated at short notice.

-The narrow channel through Ramparts Rapids,

-Great Bear River and Great Bear Lake - Tulita to The Ramparts

-5.5 knots.

-- Hume River enters Mackenzie River from the west at Kilometre 1063.8.
-The ruins of a cabin are on the south entrance point of Hume River. - A river crossing upstream of Hume Island is marked by daybeacons with RAMs on each shore and by unlighted buoys. - 167 Downbound traffic should report in and upbound traffic should report out at Kilometre 1073.4.
+The reporting radio facility is MCTS Iqaluit. - The channel between Hardie Island and Hume Island is marked by unlighted buoys. - 164 Caution.
+Between Hardie Island and Hume Island, the channel is subject to change due to silting and scouring and aids to navigation may be relocated at short notice. - 165 Hume River enters Mackenzie River from the west at Kilometre 1063.8.
+The ruins of a cabin are on the south entrance point of Hume River. - A river crossing upstream of Hume Island is marked by daybeacons with RAMs on each shore and by unlighted buoys. - Downbound traffic should report in and upbound traffic should report out at Kilometre 1073.4.
 The Danger Zone 6 upstream mileage marker, marked "Mile 667", is on the east bank at the downstream end of Hume Island.
-The reporting radio facility is MCTS Igaluit. - 168 Caution. - Hume Island and Spruce Island, connected by a large area of shoal water with drying spots, reduce the navigable width of Mackenzie River to less than 0.5 mile between Kilometres 1070.2 and 1079.9. - Tsintu River enters Mackenzie River from the east abeam Spruce Island.
+The reporting radio facility is MCTS Iqaluit. - Island, connected by a large area of shoal water with drying spots, reduce the navigable width of Mackenzie River to less than 0.5 mile between Kilometres 1070.2 and 1079.9. - 169 Tsintu River enters Mackenzie River from the east abeam Spruce Island.
 From this area Mackenzie River changes its course to a NE trend for 15 miles to Fort Good Hope.
 Ramparts River discharges into Mackenzie River from the west abreast the downstream end of Spruce Island.